OpenSC/pam_p11/README.md

 ### User configuration via `~/.eid/authorized_certificates`

-A user may create a `~/.eid/` directory and create a file `~/.eid/authorized_certificates` with the authorized certificate.
+A user may create a `~/.eid/` directory and create a file `~/.eid/authorized_certificates` with authorized certificates.
 You can do that via

 ```
 mkdir -p ~/.eid
 chmod 0755 ~/.eid
-pkcs15-tool -r 45 >> ~/.eid/authorized_certificates
+pkcs11-tool --read-object --type cert --id 45 --module /usr/lib/opensc-pkcs11.so --outfile cert.cer
+openssl x509 -inform DER -in cert.cer -outform PEM >> ~/.eid/authorized_certificates
 chmod 0644 ~/.eid/authorized_certificates
 ```

-This example uses the "pkcs15-tool" command from opensc to read the default user certificate (id `45`) from the smart card.
+This example uses the `pkcs11-tool` command from opensc to read a certificate (id `45`) from the smart card.
+Use `pkcs11-tool --list-objects --type cert --module /usr/lib/opensc-pkcs11.so` to view all certificates available on the card.

 It is very important that only the user of the file can write to it.
 You can have any number of certificates in that file.
-The certificates need to be in "pem" format. "der" format is currently not supported.
+The certificates need to be in PEM format.
+DER format is not supported.

 ### User configuration via `~/.ssh/authorized_keys`

-A user may create a `~/.ssh/` directory and create a file `~/.ssh/authorized_keys` with the authorized public key.
+A user may create a `~/.ssh/` directory and create a file `~/.ssh/authorized_keys` with authorized public keys.
 You can do that via

 ```
 mkdir -p ~/.ssh